saulr9/gh-action-copilot-handson/README.md

 ```

 ### Step 5: Define job in the workflow

+Ask to copilot to define a basic job

 ```
 #file:handson.yml define a job ci without steps, use ubuntu-latest as runner